 Types of Custody in Alabama

-Parents must agree on three key factors or the judge will determine the outcome of the case in divorce court:
+Parents must agree on three key factors or the judge will determine the outcome of the custody case in divorce court.

 Most parenting plans in Alabama include joint legal custody.
 This means the parents work together to make decisions for their child, and both serve as legal guardians.
 Some plans may give one parent the ultimate decision-making ability, but they must consider the other parent’s opinion.
 Joint legal custody also extends to decisions like where the child will go to school, who provides childcare, what medical care they receive, and more.

 Alabama courts will only rule for sole legal custody if the other parent is unavailable or unable to participate or could pose a danger to the child.
-Some parents may receive joint legal custody without getting visitation due to concerns such as drug use or incarceration.
+Some parents may receive joint legal custody without getting visitation due to concerns such as drug use, alcohol abuse, or incarceration.

 Physical custody refers to where the child lives.
 Most divorces end with joint physical custody but with one parent named as the primary physical custodian.
 Even if the child lives at each home about half of the time, one parent will receive primary custody status.